yudhisteer/Vision-Transformer-Based-Multi-Class-Classification-for-Simulated-6DoF-Robot/README.md

 | <img width="325" alt="image" src="https://github.com/yudhisteer/Vision-Transformer-Based-Multi-Class-Classification-for-Simulated-6DoF-Robot/assets/59663734/550e1df5-a2d8-424f-bb4c-05c83f8d3667"> | <img width="337" alt="image" src="https://github.com/yudhisteer/Vision-Transformer-Based-Multi-Class-Classification-for-Simulated-6DoF-Robot/assets/59663734/2f9e1a97-d557-49b5-839a-8cc688c573d0"> | <img width="353" alt="image" src="https://github.com/yudhisteer/Vision-Transformer-Based-Multi-Class-Classification-for-Simulated-6DoF-Robot/assets/59663734/7555462e-b705-4bd9-9bcd-e740711a9ffc"> |

 -----------------

 <a name="simulation"></a>
-## 4. Simulating Palletizing with Transformers
+## 4. Digital Twin with Transformers
 Now the most interesting part of the project is to be able to use our trained model in Unity.
 Running a Python script inside Unity can be a little problematic as we not only want to output the value of the AI model in the console but be able to use it and run a full simulation in the Game Scene.
 Below are some possible solutions:

 1. The [Python Scripting package](https://docs.unity3d.com/Packages/com.unity.scripting.python@7.0/manual/index.html) allows us to run our inference code but it works only in the Unity Editor and is not available in runtime builds.